A protein in the retina of the human eye can perceive magnetic fields.

-Researchers at the Medical School of the University of Massachusetts, led by neuroscience and neurobiology professor Steven Reppert, who published their study in the journal Nature communications.
+So humans seem to have a kind of magnetic ‘sixth sense’.
+This was discovered by researchers at the Medical School of the University of Massachusetts, led by neuroscience and neurobiology professor Steven Reppert, who published their study in the journal Nature communications.

-The unexpected discovery opens once again a neglected chapter of the biology of consciousness that has to do with the so-called “magnetic sense”.
+The unexpected discovery opens once again a neglected chapter of the biology of consciousness that has to do with the so-called magnetic sense.
 In all the animals of our planet, the photosensitive chemical reactions involve an ancient protein, the flavoprotein (cryptochrome), which plays an important role in understanding the Earth’s magnetic field.
 Experiments on Drosophila flies have shown that these proteins function as light-dependent magnetic sensors.

 The new research showed that the human cryptochrome protein hCRY2 provides a similar magnetic sensory ability.
 The researchers created a mutant fly, which, thanks to an added human gene, produced the corresponding human cryptochrome protein instead of producing its own flavoprotein.
 As it turned out, the fly still could perceive magnetic fields.